It’s important to know all these families intermarry: Chamberlain, Henion, Parliament, Black, Turner, Willis, Davenport.

 I’m focusing on both John and Rachel because of the way Rachel Whitehead Wade’s will is written.
 Here are some possibilities of the connections among these people:

 - John and Rachel are the natural children of Samuel by a first wife, and Phebe and Samuel don’t marry until much later than we supposed (after Rachel is born in 1844).
+DNA does NOT point in this direction, see below.
 We know they’re married by 1854 because Rachel Wade’s will names them as “Phebe wife of Samuel Henion.”
 Samuel Henion is 14 years older than Phebe, and this is commonly caused by a man marrying, his first wife dying, and then marrying a younger second wife.
 But if John and Rachel are children of Samuel, this poses two questions: Why does John change his name to Adams? and Why do Peter and Henry use the surname of Henion if they are Phebe’s children by an earlier marriage (unless she was married to another Henion first)?
 Perhaps Peter and Henry are the sons from the first wife?

 - Rachel Whitehead Wade can’t be Samuel Henion’s first wife as she marries Samuel Wade in 1809.
 But she could be Phebe’s mother; Phebe is born in 1813 and Rachel is born in 1783.
 Also, Rachel marries when she’s 25.
 What if Whitehead is her married name, not her maiden name?

 - John is a natural child of Phebe, and his father was Adams.
-If this is true, I should have a lot of DNA connections to the Adams families in the region.
-I don’t.
-Perhaps other people from this line do?
+If this is true, I should have a lot of DNA connections to the Adams families in the region, and I don’t.
+Perhaps other descendants from this line do, and my line didn’t get much Adams DNA?
+Unlikely, but possible.

 - John is an adopted child, and his father or mother was Adams.
 If his mother is Adams, he’s either illegitimate, or changed his name to inherit under his mother’s family’s estate.
-I don’t see him mentioned in any existing probate records for Sussex County.
+I don’t see him mentioned in any existing probate records for Sussex County, and DNA does point to a Devore connection.

-- John is the illegitimate child of Samuel Henion, Phebe Devore Henion, Samuel Wade, or Rachel Whitehead Wade, or one of their siblings/cousins.
+- John is the illegitimate child of Phebe Devore Henion, Samuel Wade, or Rachel Whitehead Wade, or one of their siblings/cousins.
+DNA should help prove/disprove this theory.

 What does the DNA say?